Roi2/CRN_Scaner/README.md

-Download the protable exe file from: https://github.com/Roi2/CRN_Scaner/blob/master/CRN_Scaner_USF2019-2020.zip \n alarm.wav must be present in the same location as the exe file
+Download the protable exe file from: https://github.com/Roi2/CRN_Scaner/blob/master/CRN_Scaner_USF2019-2020.zip

+alarm.wav must be present in the same location as the exe file